-Challenging Role: Although the jobs are fun, they tend to require more attention than many people assume.
-Teaching English in Korea is a challenging job and making sure the students are learning is a big responsibility.
+Although the jobs are fun, the role tends to require more attention and dedication than many people assume.
+Teaching English in Korea is a challenging job and making sure the students are learning is a big responsibility but incredibly gratifying.

 Foreign workers enjoy a low income tax rate of 3.3%.
 Your school will automatically deduct the taxes directly from your monthly salary and file them accordingly with the Korean Revenue Agency, therefore, you won’t need to personally file any claims or returns.

 Working abroad is a wonderful way to gain international work experience, a valuable asset in the modern workforce.
 As you can imagine, many western employers view job candidates with international experience in high regards.

 Thanks for checking us out, we’re glad you’re here!

 Gone2Korea is your connection to full-time teaching jobs in South Korea.
 Western graduates, primarily from the US, Canada, UK, and Australia, use our services to secure jobs with trusted Korean schools, and schools use our services to find and hire enthusiastic teachers from the West.

 Worth noting: We’re not a job ‘sourcing’ agency or recruiter that finds new schools on the fly.
 On the contrary, we work with a select group of schools and programs that we know and trust.